top of page

 • Mental health struggles.

 These are injuries too.
-Their pain may appear differently to physical injuries, but they can limit movement, confidence, and our ability to live fully, just as my rib injury restricted me.
+Their pain may appear differently from physical injuries, but they can limit movement, confidence, and our ability to live fully, just as my rib injury restricted me.

 The Injury as the First Step